Philippines - Social Security Insights | Workia

 Benefits

-To receive retirement benefits, at least 10 years of contributions to the Philippine system (or the social security system of a treaty country) are required.
-Benefits can be drawn at the age of 60 and be either a cash lump sum or a monthly pension.
+To receive retirement benefits, at least 10 years of contributions to the Philippine system (or to the social security system of a treaty country) are required.
+Benefits can be drawn at the age of 60 and is payable as a lump sum benefit to individuals who have not met the 120 month contribution requirement.

 Social security insights are intended to provide quick and straightforward insights into social security regimes.
 Always seek professional advice based on actual circumstances before acting.